-10 Rules to Keep in Mind When Decorating a Living Room
+10 Tips to Keep in Mind When Decorating a Living Room

 Focus on the Focal Point

 Do you have a large piece of artwork, entertainment system, or fireplace in your living room?
 Finding a room's natural focal point is a great place to start when creating your design.
-Most homes will have one major point of interest that is the first thing you notice when entering the room, and while not all furniture has to face it, you should consider centering the room around this main feature.
+Most homes will have one major point of interest that is the first thing you notice when entering the room.
+While not all furniture has to face it, you should consider centering the room around this main feature.

 Create a Center

-Whether it's a coffee table, ottoman, or group of chairs, it's important that your living room has a noticeable center.
-If you have a larger room you can incorporate multiple center points, such as a coffee table at one end of the room and an additional seating area at the other end.
+Whether it's a coffee table, an ottoman, or a group of chairs, it's important that your living room has a noticeable center.
+If you have a larger room, you can incorporate multiple center points, such as a coffee table at one end of the room and an additional seating area at the other end.

 Make It Functional